thaipduong/ROS_Multidrone/README.md

 According to http://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html Gazebo with SITL is possible

-# These are the files I have changed from the original code
+# The uploaded files are the ones I have changed from the original code